All Episodes

 And transmitting shipping orders electronically to some American ports does not necessarily save time because the orders need to be re-keyed into the port's computer systems, a concession to unions trying to preserve jobs.

-That's that's that's in the New York Times.
+That's in the New York Times.

-That said that the basically what the paragraph means is that our ports are antiquated because we have to sit around and pander to unions and maintain jobs, and we're not modernizing in the process.
+It said that the basically what the paragraph means is that our ports are antiquated because we have to sit around and pander to unions and maintain jobs, and we're not modernizing in the process.

-We have relaxed our security from last week, by the way.
+Unions, like the longshoreman, like the guy that threatened me, we have relaxed our security from last week, by the way.

-We uh uh uh the uh Yeah, okay, I I can admit it wouldn't take HR's now panicked that I've admitted that we have relaxed our beefed up security.
+was no threat made beyond that on the phone we uh uh the uh yeah okay i can admit it wouldn't take hr's now panic that i've admitted that we have relaxed our beefed up security HR, there's always security here.

-We just we just beefed it up.
+We just beefed it up.

 He's really upset about this up there.

-We didn't get rid of security, we just relaxed it.
+We didn't get rid of security.

-Everybody can hear it.
+Everybody could hear it.

 All right, who's next on this program?

-Uh Rory in Minneapolis.
+Rory in Minneapolis.

 I'm glad you called, sir.